platanus/power_api/README.md

   class Api::BaseController < PowerApi::BaseController
   end
   ```
-  Here you should include everything common to all your API versions.
+  Here you should include everything common to all your APIs.
 It is usually empty because most of the configuration comes in the `PowerApi::BaseController` that is inside the gem.

 - Some initializers:
   - `/your_api/config/initializers/active_model_serializers.rb`: